|Mary K. Zimmerman, PhD

 The award is given for a term of three years and may or may not be renewed for a maximum of six years.
 As a Joy McCann Professor, the recipient will receive an annual award from the professorship "fund" income of $30,000.
 The fund is to be used to encourage, inspire and reward women faculty in their academic careers and support the recipient's "program plan" for three years.
 The interview process will be the opportunity for candidates to explain how they would use the funds in support of their program plan.
 The School of Medicine, Faculty Affairs and Faculty Development in the Executive Dean's office oversees the budget and approval for spending.

-Named as the Program Consultant of the Women in Medicine and Science (WIMS) Organization at KU-SOM, the recipient will be asked to, a) provide an action plan to the WIMS Executive Committee by August 1st each year for projects or programs that will be carried out by the WIMS organization during the three-year Professorship term in support of the vision presented during the interview process, b) serve as a member of the WIMS Executive Council (Money for these activities will come from the Joy McCann Professorship award as defined in the professorship gift to KUMC endowment.), c) provide a yearly progress report to the WIMS President in the fall for inclusion in the WIMS Annual Report.
+Named as the Program Consultant of the Women in Medicine and Science (WIMS) Organization at KU-SOM, the recipient will be asked to, a) provide an action plan to the WIMS Executive Committee by August 1st each year for projects or programs that will be carried out by the WIMS organization during the three-year Professorship term in support of the vision presented during the interview process, (Money for these activities will come from the Joy McCann Professorship award as defined in the professorship gift to KUMC endowment.), b) serve as a member of the WIMS Executive Council, and c) provide a yearly progress report to the WIMS President in the fall for inclusion in the WIMS Annual Report.

 The primary criterion for selection will be evidence of mentoring and leadership in medicine (including: teaching, research and patient care) or science, with priority for the recruitment or retention of excellent women faculty members.